JosephWildey/editor/README.md

 - Word count
 - Word frequency

 It uses regex to pull words out of the content.
 It might still overcount, I have not tested it thoroughly.
 However, it will now count hyphenated words as one word.

-# Future features

-- Save/Open functionality
-- Scrollable word frequency window instead of a simple popup
-- Google Drive synchronization capabilities.

-# Possible updates

-- Send emails (maybe?
-Will consider w/ GMail despite difficult API)
-- Implementation w/ calculator (because why not?)
-- Might even consider something like the Pandas lib if possible to clean up some of the analysis bits, and to help beautify output.

-I'm sort of slacking because classes/school.
-Trying to get back into this.
-Still have to write more comments in my code and stuff too.
+I have plans to expand this project, but school has a way of getting in the way and being super stressful.